Createdd/Writing/2018/articles/MLIntroP2.md

 Remember that, a lambda of the value 1 equals a completely biased hypothesis (underfitting), whereas a lambda of 0 is essentially high varianced one (overfitting).

+To apply this in practice it is useful to create a list of lambdas (eg. 0,0.01,0.02,0.04,0.08,0.16,0.32,0.64,1.28,2.56,5.12,10.24) and supply them when working on the different polynomial models in the trainings set and pick the one with the smallest error.
+It's important to note, that when computing the errors of the cross-validation set to not use regularization again, since it would distort the result.

 ---